Evauts/SC1015-Project-B124-Team-1/README.md

 - Tan Jun Liang *(Data Cleaning, Data Visualization/EDA, README file, Video creation and editing)*

 ## Problem Definition
-- What are the top 3 predictor for the response variable 'diabetes'?
+- What is the top predictor for the response variable 'diabetes'?
 - What "out of syllabus" techniques can we apply to our dataset?
 - What models can best fit our dataset?